The only silly question is the question not asked!

 - You cannot claim separate deductions for items already covered by the fixed rate.

-- You can claim separately for the decline in value of assets like computers or office furniture
+- You can claim separately for the decline in value of assets like computers or office furniture.

 2. Actual Cost Method